(For undergraduate degree see Admission Requirements)

 MCAT testing is available at various times throughout the year and in numerous countries.
-The 31st of May is the last test date which Flinders will accept for its Main Round (Decision Round 2) for 2015 entry.
-We will accept MCAT scores as far back as August 2010 for 2014 entry.
+The 22nd May 2014 is the last test date which Flinders will accept for its Main Round (Decision Round 2) for 2015 entry.
+We will accept MCAT scores as far back as August 2011 for 2015 entry.
 As of 2013 we will normally expect minimum MCAT scores of 8/8/8 (24 total).

 If you have sat these tests more than once, we will automatically accept your highest score in the eligible timeframe.

 Short-listing for international interviews is based on a combination of an admissions test score and a wGPA from an applicant's most recent Bachelor's degree.
 Invitations to interview will normally be in May and July each year (refer timeline).
 Interviews may be offered at other times subject to Flinders' discretion.

 If you are invited to an interview and reside overseas, you will not be expected to travel to Australia.
 However you are most welcome to visit Flinders (and potentially schedule an interview to coincide with this, if short-listed).
 If you reside in the corresponding countries below you will be expected to attend the interview in person: Adelaide (for Australia); Singapore (for Singapore), London (UK), San Francisco or LA (for USA), Vancouver and/or Toronto (for Canada).
 For all other countries, at our discretion, we may offer a Skype interview.
 Applicants must meet their own costs of travelling to attend interviews.